 It’s a light sweet dish that can be used a part of the traditional Thanksgiving meal or served as a dessert instead of the pumpkin pie.

-It’s great for those who love pumpkin pie, but are on a diet or gluten intolerant (did I not mention yet that there is no pie shell here?!).
+It’s great for those who love pumpkin pie, but don’t want to bother with the crust (did I not mention yet that there is no pie shell here?!).

 This pumpkin soufflé has been a staple out our Thanksgiving dinner since 2009 and I absolutely love it.
 So yummy and so simple!